Bovine somatotropin

 rBST is a product allowed only in certain jurisdictions and primarily given to dairy cattle by injection to increase milk production.

 Bovine somatotropin or bovine somatotrophin (abbreviated bST and BST), or bovine growth hormone (BGH), is a peptide hormone produced by cows' pituitary glands.
 Like other hormones, it is produced in small quantities and is used in regulating metabolic processes.
 Recombinant bovine somatotropin (usually "rBST"), is a synthetic version of the bovine growth hormone given to dairy cattle by injection to increase milk production.
 BST increases milk production by around 10 percent.

 Controversy over its safety for cows has led to rBST being banned in several countries, including the European Union since 1990, and Canada, Japan, Pakistan, Australia, New Zealand, and Argentina, as it has been found to increase health risks in cows.
 The Codex Alimentarius has not approved it as safe.

-The FDA approved it in 1993, and required that any milk advertising that its cows were not treated with rBST include the disclaimer "The FDA has determined that no significant difference has been shown between milk derived from rBST treated and non-rBST treated cows".
+The FDA approved it in 1993, and gave guidance to manufacturers that marking a product as "bST-free" or "rbST free" is misleading and a less misleading text would be "No significant difference has been shown between milk derived from rbST-treated and non-rbST-treated cows".